 Once an option has been approved on the formal degree audit, it can be changed only with approval of the student's academic advisor.
 However, when a degree audit is submitted to the Graduate School in the semester of anticipated completion, it can be changed only with written approval of the academic advisor and the Graduate School.
-The degree audit form is available at Grad.IllinoisState.edu/students/forms (https://grad.illinoisstate.edu/students/forms/).
+The degree audit form is available at Grad.IllinoisState.edu/students/forms/).